GunnJerkens/plumage/readme.md

 ## setup

 Run `composer install` in the root to install all Composer dependencies, then `npm install` to install all Grunt tasks.

-### dependencies

-- MySql or PostgreSQL
-- PHP 5.5+
-- node.js & npm
-- Composer
+Create a MySql database and configure your environments file with your specific configuration.

 ### environments